-Mandatory class for ALL first-year students in the Construction Academy.
+This foundational class is for ALL first-year students in the Construction Academy.

-This class will introduce you to the basic drawing, design, and manufacturing techniques used in the workplace to-day.
-Through building the designs you draw, you will gain an understanding of design perspectives and assembly procedures.
-You will learn the safe and correct use of hand and power tools along with good design techniques.
-In this course you will be assessed on projects completed as well as on your personal work ethic.
-All building is completed with wood; you keep the projects you make.
-By the end of this course you will be able to use routers, table saws, chop saws, band saws, and more.
+This introductory series of classes exposes students to the basics of drawing, design, and manufacturing techniques used in the workplace today.
+Through practice learning to read, interpret and produce different types of drawings and designs, students will gain an understanding of design perspectives and assembly procedures.
+Each will learn the safe and correct use of hand and power tools along with good design techniques.
+In this course students are assessed on projects completed as well as on their personal work ethic.
+All building is completed with wood; students keep the projects they make.
+By the end of this course students will be able to use table saws, chop saws, band saws, routers and more.